Residential Life and Housing Policies

 Student Clubs

-Student clubs must register with the office of Student Engagement and be charted by student Polity.
-Unchartered and unregistered groups cannot seek assistance in the form of finances, room reservations, vehicle bookings, printing, official event email distribution or use official Student Engagement marketing platforms.
+Student clubs must register with the Student Engagement Office and be charted by Student Government.
+Unregistered groups cannot seek assistance in the form of finances, room reservations, vehicle bookings, printing, official event email distribution or use official Student Engagement marketing platforms.

-Students interested in creating a club should start by obtaining a club registration packet from the Associate Director of Student Engagement.
-A fully completed packet must be submitted along with a copy of the proposed charter to be presented to student Polity.
-Student Polity is responsible for informing the Student Engagement office of the clubs that were charted.
-Club amenities can be delayed if the Student Engagement office is not made aware that a charter was approved.
-Any edits/revisions/amendments made to a club’s charter should also be provided to the Student Engagement office.
+Students interested in creating a club should start by contacting the Student Government.
+The Student Government is responsible for informing the Student Engagement Office of the registered clubs.
+Club amenities can be delayed if the Student Engagement office is not made aware that a club has been registered for.
+Any edits/revisions/amendments made to a club’s registration should also be provided to the Student Engagement Office.
 In the event a club changes officers, Student Engagement should be alerted so that the club’s file can be updated.

 All student club hosted events must adhere to community standards, events contract, and the events alcohol policy.
 Student clubs cannot obtain funding for exclusive events.
-Student clubs must also have a club member present for fairs aimed at community involvement, recruitment and awareness.
-These fairs typically occur twice a year near orientation.
-Failure to have a presence at these events will result in a pause in the club’s ability to utilize club amenities.
+Student clubs must also have a club member present for fairs aimed at community involvement, recruitment, and awareness.
+These fairs tend to happen 2-3 times a year.
+Failure to have a presence at these events may result in a pause in the club’s ability to utilize club amenities.
+To host events or possess purchase cards, student club leaders must attend annual training sessions.
+In the event there is a shift in a club’s leadership, the new leader must be trained by a Student Engagement Ambassador or the Associate Director of Student Engagement to continue using student club amenities.

 Student Groups

-Student reading or study groups are not required to be chartered but must register with Student Engagement to reserve a study or group reading space on campus.
-Student groups can obtain a group registration packet from the Associate Director of Student Engagement.
+Student reading or study groups are not required to be registered with the Student Government but must contact the Dean’s office to reserve a study or group reading space on campus.
 Student reading groups can request a campus vehicle to carry out duties associated with community collaboration (i.e. reading at local schools, working with non-profit organization etc.).
-If a reading group needs funds or a special vehicle reservation to carry out community events, they must work through a student club or work to become a chartered group.
-Vehicle requests will be reviewed on a case-by-case situation and must be approved by a member of Student Engagement.
+If a reading group needs funds or a special vehicle reservation to carry out community events, they must work through a student club, work to become a registered group, or work with the Dean’s office.
+Vehicle requests will be reviewed on a case-by-case situation and must be approved by the Dean’s office (reading/study groups) or by the Associate Director of Student Engagement if it’s a sanctioned club event.
 If a request is questionable, the request may need to be approved by the Vice President for Student Engagement.
 Reading and study groups may also use the free campus shuttle to be transported to and from community events and spaces.
 The group is responsible for coordinating their gathering to fall within drop off and pickup times built within the campus shuttle schedule.
 Student study groups are encouraged to utilize the free Campus Shuttle if they wish to study off campus.
-All vehicle requests must be submitted two weeks (14 days) in advance.
+Exceptions may exist and will be reviewed by a member of the Student Engagement Office.
+All vehicle requests must be submitted two weeks (10 business days) in advance.

-The Student Polity of Santa Fe has been established to be representatives of the student body.
+The Student Government has been established to be representatives of the student body.
 The Vice President for Student Engagement on the Santa Fe campus may delegate to the student government a share of the responsibility for the students’ general welfare and whatever government of the students may be necessary for the greatest possible achievement of the program’s goals.
 The student government’s duties may include:

-• Managing funds available to the Student Polity
+• Managing funds available to the Student Government

-• The student polity cannot distribute funds for alcohol or anything related to it because of liability concerns
+• The Student Government cannot distribute funds for alcohol, or anything related to it.

 • Sanctioning all student clubs, organizations, and activities, and their regulation, if necessary